launchscout/ai-part-deux/index.md

 # Giving up too slowly
 ## Learning when it's time to take the wheel
 - Failing three times is a good rule of thumb
-- You might see patters in what it fails at
+- You might see patterns in what it fails at

 ---